 The end of the year is a great time for assessing what is working in your family life — and what you would like to improve.
 If you have a teenager, this past year may have had a few rocky moments.
 As parents, we are always trying to be the best we can be for our kids.
 Perhaps one of your New Year’s resolutions for 2017 is to handle some things differently with your teen.
-So we asked some of our favorite experts for advice on how to improve your parent teenager relationship in 2017.
+So we asked some of our favorite experts for advice on how to improve family relationships in 2017.

 1. Enjoy down time together.